• Published May 25, 2026

 Global leaders work across multiple cultural groups simultaneously.
 They face situations or incidents in which priorities or values may conflict.
 Sometimes the cultural conflict is glaring; more likely, the differences are subtle and easy to miss.
 Building a culture of respect can be helpful for handling culture conflicts.

 Cultural assumptions and behaviors play a role in a leader’s identity, too.
 Global leaders need to be highly aware of the influence of culture on their own thinking — and then have the ability to go beyond that.
 They can’t limit choices and actions to reflect only their own culture or social identity group.
-Leaders need to be skilled at accurately reading people and situations and then adjusting their behaviors accordingly.
+Global leadership requires leaders who are skilled at accurately reading people and situations and then adjusting their behaviors accordingly.

 3. Creating shared goals and implementing shared work.